 • Tidy up clippings and garden debris promptly when gardening

-• Regularly pick up acorns and conkers during the autumn
+• Regularly pick up acorns and conkers during the autumn.
+Do the same with fallen fruit.

 With all these tips considered, you and your dog can have hours of safe playtime together in your garden, all year round!